tarsir/flask-api-tutorial/README.md

 in the future, but for now, that's a pretty solid, basic "version 1" of a restaurant reservation application.

+## The Concepts

+This tutorial will be more heavily focused on the concepts, simply using Python and Vue(JS) as a concrete method of implementing the concepts explained therein.
+If this becomes a video series, it could very possibly end up with each segment being split into two videos, one for concept and one for implementation.

+_List of concepts coming soon!_

 ## The Stack

 For simplicity's sake, we won't be using too many technologies.

 * Python 3.4+ - might work on lower versions of py3, but I make no guarantees
 * Python's Flask library - a minimal HTTP server library to give us full architectural control
 * PostgreSQL - no good reason _not_ to
 * VueJS - it's a lightweight, component-based frontend framework with a very low learning curve

 The VueJS portion for this tutorial will be very minimal, mostly just there to